misev/asqldb/README.md

 ASQLDB is an SQL/MDA implementation based on HSQLDB and rasdaman.
 The SQL/MDA Part 15 of ISO SQL adds advanced query support for multidimensional arrays.

-Currently only SELECT queries are supported.
-An array has to be inserted directly into rasdaman first, and then published in ASQLDB by inserting it's OID in a VARCHAR ARRAY column.

 Getting started
 ===============
 * Configure the rasdaman connection: `editor config.properties`